dwave-examples/nurse-scheduling/README.rst

 * One, and only one, nurse has been assigned to each day
 * No nurse works two days in a row
 * Two nurses work 4 days, and one works three days.
-Because two nurses work one extra day each, the soft nurse constraint is nonzero.
+Because two nurses work one extra day each, the soft nurse constraint energy is nonzero.
 Each nurse working one extra day contributes a total of gamma to the energy.
 Since gamma is 0.3, the total energy is expected to be 0.6.